MKCAMK/genetic_evolution_of_images/README.md

 The number of ellipses used in the evolution decides how much time the drawing phase takes, but also how much detail of the target image can the evolved image represent.
 More ellipses mean more detail and lower speed.
 On the other hand, if there are too few ellipses to even cover the drawing area, the ellipses will have to stretch to compensate, resulting in big blobs of a single color.

-One possible strategy is to make sure that there are just enough ellipses to cover almost all of the drawing area, and that they are of a size roughly corresponding to the size of the target image features that are to be recreated in the evolving image.
+One possible strategy is to make sure that there are just enough ellipses to cover all of the drawing area, and that they are of a size roughly corresponding to the size of the target image features that are to be recreated in the evolving image.
 If ellipses are too large or too small at the creation, this can be adjusted using the "Limit to the size of an ellipse at its creation" setting.

 <p align="center">------------------</p>